Combinators

 function, as well as

-is a State -> State
+A Permission is a State -> State function where State is an

 internal type that is used to eventually build the final bubblewrap

-is not part of the public API, and may change
+flags.
+The type of State is not part of the public API, and may change

 in the future.